aspnetboilerplate/aspnetboilerplate/doc/WebSite/Articles/How-To/add-custom-data-filter-ef-core.md

 }
 ````

 When you log in as host user you should see an emtpy page.
-But if you log in as tenant user, you will see the document titles as below:
+But if you log in as admin user of Default Tenant, you will see the document titles as below:

 <img src="images/document-titles-output.png" alt="Document Titles" class="img-thumbnail" />